xy-241/CS-Notes/content/Computer Organisation/Processor/Register.md

 >[!important] Registers have no datatypes
 > For example, `add` in [[MIPS]] assumes the data is in [[Integer Encoding (数字编码)#2's Complement (补码)]] and `addu` assumes the data is unsigned binary number.
+>
+> The data stored in the register is interpreted according to the instruction that uses it.
 ## Common Registers
 ---
 ### Instruction Register